romrawinjp/modern-image-search/README.md

 [Download here](/romrawin_modern-image-search.pdf)

-**Note For Slide** - If anyone finds my slide beneficial, please make full use of it.
-I don't mind; I enjoy drawing these again and over, but please don't sell them.
+**Note For Slide** - If anyone finds my slide beneficial, feel free to make full use of it.
+I don't mind; I enjoy drawing these again and over, and please don't sell them.